Random Acts of Kindness

 We live in a ‘blame culture’ which refuses to take responsibility for ourselves, and it is a trick of our ego to project the cause of our negative experiences onto others.
 Having learnt this profound truth, and now knowing that there is a small hurt child within that person who wants to be loved, showing a random act of kindness towards someone that is grumpy, rude or just unappealing, becomes much easier and more necessary to do.

-Many years ago, while living in a Buddhist community, I learnt how meditation programs your mind (like self-hypnosis) so that you’re automatically and spontaneously more kind to yourself and other people.
-Dorset based meditation teacher, Darren Cockburn can teach you how and why to meditate and offers this simple explanation.
+Many years ago, while living in a Buddhist community, I learnt how meditation re-programs your mind (like self-hypnosis) so that you’re automatically and spontaneously more kind to yourself and other people.
+Mindful.org can help guide you on how to meditate and they also offer free meditations to get you started.

 When was the last time you showed a random act of kindness to another person?
 And when was the last time someone showed a random act of kindness towards you?